frctl/fractal/docs/configuration.md

 * **Choices:** `prototype | wip | ready`
 * **Default:** `ready`

-## Pages configuration options
+## Docs configuration

 #### Directory path

-The path to the directory where your pages live.
+The path to the directory where your documentation pages live.

 ```js
 fractal.set('docs.path', 'src/pages');
 ```
 #### Template engine

-Which template engine to use to render your docs.
+Which template engine to use to render your documentation pages.
 See the [template engines documentation](/docs/engines/overview.md) for more options and details on how to implement a custom engine if your desired template language is not supported out of the box.

 ```js
 fractal.set('docs.engine', 'handlebars');